kubedb/docs/docs/guides/mariadb/scaling/horizontal-scaling/maxscale.md

 3
 ```

 From all the above outputs we can see that the replicas of the cluster is `3`.
-That means we have successfully scaled down the replicas of the MariaDB replicaset.
+That means we have successfully scaled down the replicas of the MaxScale server.

 ## Cleaning Up